Web Marketers and Business Owners: Have you seen a decline in your Facebook Business Page engagement (likes, comments, reach) over the last 6 months?

 Embrace New Facebook Marketing Strategies

-We couldn’t agree more with these new winning Facebook marketing strategy tips (from a recent article by Martech Advisor) – that do not cost extra money and are backed by credible data – as summarized here:
+We couldn’t agree more with these new winning Facebook marketing strategy tips (from an article by Martech Advisor) – that do not cost extra money and are backed by credible data – as summarized here:

 - Get into Other Feeds: Find Facebook Groups “that are relevant to your business, and use those to engage with people productively”.
 Don’t spam or be too “commercial”.
 Use the Groups to build your credibility and promote your expertise.